abbasmoosajee07/EverybodyCodes/2025/README_2025.md

 5. **Day 5 - Fishbone Order**: Interesting way to build a tree fairly simple overall, but figuring out how to skip over segments took a bit of time.
 6. **Day 6 - Mentorship Matrix**: Perfect Problem that shows how sart decisions at the start can save time towards the end, which alas I did not
 7. **Day 7 - Namegraph**: Validate names according to a series of rules, and then extend it according tot he same rules usinng a bfs
+8. **Day 8 - The Art of Connection**: Not a bad puzzle overall but geometry is really annoying